 Seoul, Korea: The Food Tour

-Most of the food spots that I’ve been to and have loved have been from Japanese sources, a group known to have high expectations.
-These are some of the restaurants and cafes that I recommend:
+Most of the spots that I’ve been to and have loved have been from Japanese sources, a group known to have high expectations, and local Koreans.
+These are some of the restaurants and cafes that I’ve eaten at and recommend.

 dong myeonok house